-Applications can be submitted from 3 September to 15 October for the following September's intake.
+Applications can be submitted from the beginning of September to 15 October for the following September's intake.
 We cannot consider applications after this deadline.

 You need to meet our standard academic entry requirements and have also sat the University Clinical Aptitude Test (UCAT) - see page 15.